Pormiiles/RPSGame/README.md

 # RPSGame
-Rock, paper, scissors game made in Java
+(Swing test) Rock, paper, scissors game made in Java inspired on this video: https://youtu.be/DyqMglmrido?feature=shared